 Theo’s mouth dropped open in stunned dismay, but then his eyes narrowed suspiciously.
 “Zero?
 Really?
 Even if you can’t shadow walk, you’ve gotta have something interesting that you can show me.
 I mean, you always have something interesting.
 Last time, it was all those totally awesome stories about the Black Wastes.
 Mr. Mawson totally hated that, but I cited all those sources you told me about and he had to give me a good grade.
 Katerin kept saying I was going to have nightmares, but I didn’t have any at all, so you don’t have to worry about treating me like a little kid.”
 He reached out boldly to take her hand in both of his, staring up at her with big watery eyes.

 Siobhan hesitated, but she was trying to be kinder to herself, as well as to others, and some childish play might be just the thing.
 As the end of term was approaching in just a few more weeks, the stress among her classmates had grown palpable.
-When she woke in the middle of the night now, several other students were likely to be awake, lights coming from their curtained cubicles as they tried to cram a whole term’s knowledge into their skulls.
+When she woke in the middle of the night now, several other students were likely to be awake as well, light coming from their curtained cubicles as they tried to cram a whole term’s knowledge into their skulls.
 It was like the stress was infectious.

 “Please?”
 Theo wheedled.

-The boy watched with wide eyes, and was smart enough to stop himself from reaching out to touch it, despite his obvious desire.
+The boy watched with wide eyes, smart enough to stop himself from reaching out to touch it, despite his obvious desire.

 But soon enough, he frowned.
 “This is neat and all, but it’s not very ‘Raven Queen,’ is it?”

-She morphed the dog into a tiny black dragon, breathing fire, which drew Theo’s interest more strongly, but he still wasn’t satisfied.
+She morphed the dog into a tiny black, fire-breathing dragon, which drew Theo’s interest more strongly, but he still wasn’t satisfied.
 “But it’s just an illusion.
 There isn’t a cool story to go along with it, and it’s not even leaving the page.
 Don’t you have anything more…dangerous?
 Or at least more impressive?”

 Siobhan let the spell drop, staring down at the top of Theo’s curly copper head with exasperation.
 “Fine.
 But we’ll need a place open to the air, though preferably not exposed to widespread observation.”

-“Of course not,” Theo agreed, already tugging at her hand to lead her away.
+“Of course,” Theo agreed, already tugging at her hand.
 “We can use one of the rooms with a balcony hanging over the back courtyard!”

 It was a bit cramped to fit the three raven feathers—which she had double checked to ensure they weren’t crow feathers after learning of Ana’s mistake with the Raven Queen costume—plus the shade dust, an offering of something shiny and valuable, and a lump of iron.
-The spell called for a raven eyeball as well, but Siobhan didn’t have one, and with the feather wasn’t sure it was necessary, especially since she knew what the spell actually did.
-She also didn’t have magnetite, which she had substituted for the iron.
-It wasn’t ferrimagnetic, since the inherent magnetic domains were all randomly oriented and thus canceled each other out.
-But the magnetic domains still existed, so she thought it should be good enough.
+The spell called for a raven eyeball as well, but Siobhan didn’t have one.
+Considering what the spell did and that she already had raven feathers, she was confident the eye wasn’t necessary.
+She also didn’t have a lodestone, which she had substituted with a normal piece of iron.
 Siobhan might have been able to forcibly magnetize her little lump of iron, but it seemed foolish to try without research and safety measures, especially for something so trivial.
-For the final component, she just placed down a polished gold crown.
+For the final component, she placed down a polished gold crown.

 When she was ready, she set the slate table on the balcony deck, added her lantern for power, and stood over it with her hands raised dramatically as Theo watched avidly from the side.
 Siobhan was trying to take a lesson in spellcasting theatrics from Professor Lacer, who always looked so impressive.
 In a low, deep voice she said, “Oh raven of the night.
 With hunger I seek you, persevering.
 To the earth I draw you, a beacon.
 With luster I entice you, worthy.”

-She had no intention of letting it slip from her grasp, and imagined the effects of the spell spreading out just like the tendrils of a divination, seeking a matching target and enticing it to approach.
+She imagined the effects of the spell spreading out just like the tendrils of a divination, seeking a matching target and enticing it to approach.

 Theo gasped, staring up at the creature in awe.

-Unlike the account the purchaser of this spell had given, the raven seemed entirely docile, and maybe even friendly—curious.
-It watched both of them from its little black eyes, then pecked at Siobhan’s hair, pulling gently in a motion that felt like grooming.
+Unlike the account the previous purchaser of this spell had given, the raven seemed entirely docile, maybe even friendly—or at least curious.
+It watched them with its little black eyes, then pecked at Siobhan’s hair, pulling gently in a motion that felt like grooming.

-Tentatively, Theo reached up to pet it, pausing for a moment before his fingers came into contact with its feathers to give it time to react.
+Tentatively, Theo reached up to pet it, pausing for a moment before his fingers came into contact with its feathers, giving it time to react.